Code-Institute-Submissions/adamkcook94-london_pd_AugResub/README.md

 - As a first-time visitor of the website I want a quick and easy way to see people I need to watch out for.
-- As a potential regular user of this website I want to be able to have a secure pathway to submit profiles of dangerous individuals.
+- As a potential regular user of this website I want to be able to have a secure pathway to submit profiles of dangerous individuals as well as having control over my submissions.
-- As someone that wants to submit investigations I want to have a confidential method of submitting profiles to this website.
+- As someone that wants to submit an investigation I want to be contacted upon any updates on the arrest of the person I've submitted.

 ## Features